-The students were mistakenly given access to calculators during a section of the test for which calculators were not allowed.
+The students were mistakenly given access to calculators on a section of the test where calculators were not allowed.

 The Indiana Department of Education and school officials say testing vendor Pearson is to blame for the error.

-“It's so discouraging for the children.
-It's discouraging for everyone,” said Lori Vaughn, assistant superintendent at DeKalb Central United School District.
-“It is what it is.
-I hate that expression, but we're going to move on.
-It's a black eye when DOE puts (scores) out.”
+"It's so discouraging for the children.
+It's discouraging for everyone," said Lori Vaughn, assistant superintendent at DeKalb Central United schools.
+"It is what it is.
+I hate that expression but we're going to move on.
+It's a black eye when DOE puts (scores) out."

 "It's horrific," Vaughn said.
 "And that's what's going to be put out with no explanation.
 It will impact our participation rate and our accountability grade."

-She said schools received test guidance on calculator use that seemed different than in previous years.
-Two district employees called the company separately to verify the information and were told by Pearson to proceed as directed.
+She explained that schools received guidance on calculators that seemed different than previous years.
+Two people in the district called the company separately to verify the information and were told by Pearson to proceed as directed.

-So when the test began, the calculator icon came up on the computer screen for students who shouldn't have been allowed to use a calculator.
-Some special-education students are provided calculators as an accommodation.
+So when the test began the calculator icon came up on the screen for students who shouldn't have been allowed to use a calculator.
+Some special education students are provided calculators as an accommodation.